 The project was delivered on time and the on budget, thanks to creative money saving ideas provided by the project management team.

-Additionally, in an effort to help further the valuable mission of the NDVH, Kristi and Jay both chaired the organization’s annual fundraising gala in 2017 and 2018 respectively.
+Additionally, in an effort to help further the valuable mission of the NDVH, two AQUILA brokers chaired the organization’s annual fundraising gala in 2017 and 2018 respectively.

 Ready to talk about finding your next office space?